In this article

 - Where most people lose their Bitcoin

-- Self-custody is Bitcoin working as intended
+- Self-custody is Bitcoin working as designed

 TL;DR